smmd/smmd.github.io/_posts/2023-04-27-hidden-cost-of-social-media-for-developers.md

 I decided to write this opinion post because it is a topic we have always discussed.
 Our daily dose of "Tech Drama" gives us happiness and pleasure, but sometimes it also gives us bad feelings, such as sadness, madness and anger. **What happens with the Developers in social media?** _(Maybe the question is "What happens with the people in social media?" and not only developers, but let me try to write this post in the context of my area.)_

-There is a daily competition to have the highest number of followers, be an "Influencer", and have a monetized life, which is fine, but remember,
+There is a daily competition to have the highest number of followers, be an "Influencer," and have a monetized life, which is fine, but remember,

 > "With Great Power Comes Great Responsibility" Uncle Ben - Spider-Man.

 We have developed an addiction to creating, consuming, and sharing magical recipes.
-The tech community is full of headlines similar to "Learn to code in one day", "Make a lot of money programming", "Unlock your inner programmer", and "With my infallible programming course, you get a job in IT even if you have no experience", the most recent one "Become an AI expert" and don't get me wrong, it's not that these courses are rubbish or that it's impossible to reach what their titles promise, it's instead that in my opinion lately we only have that kind of posts and that forces us to do research for quality content and the decision of where we are going gets complicated.
+The tech community is full of headlines similar to "Learn to code in one day," "Make a lot of money programming," "Unlock your inner programmer," and "With my infallible programming course, you get a job in IT even if you have no experience," the most recent one being "Become an AI expert."
+Don't get me wrong—it's not that these courses are rubbish or that it's impossible to reach what their titles promise.
+Instead, in my opinion, lately we only have that kind of posts, which forces us to do research for quality content and makes the decision of where we are going more complicated.

 ![Image description](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/xq8qrpjrl39sirq138jm.png)